 In addition to the traditional design-bid-construct method of public works projects, the law allows for other alternative construction delivery methods.
-These include the designbuild and construction management methods.
+These include the design-build and construction management methods.
 Before using alternative methods, the Recipient must consult with DCA and seek the advice of legal counsel.

-The Georgia law's advertising requirements must be followed by CDBG Recipients and include:
+Georgia law(s) pertaining to advertising requirements must be followed by CDBG-MIT Recipients, which includes: